-All gambling income — whether you play at land-based Detroit casinos, tribal casinos or on the state’s online casino sites (which are preparing to go live) — is subject to tax and should be reported on your federal and Michigan income tax returns.
+All gambling income — whether you play at land-based Detroit casinos, tribal casinos or on the Michigan online casinos — is subject to tax and should be reported on your federal and Michigan income tax returns.
 This page answers general questions about how gambling winnings are taxed in Michigan.
 Tax issues can be complex, so it’s advisable to consult a tax professional or financial advisor to avoid potential mistakes.

 Marginal tax rate is the bracket your income falls into.
 Effective tax rate is the actual percentage you pay after standard deductions, etc., and operate on a sliding scale depending on filing status and total taxable income.
 The state tax rate in Michigan is 4.25%, which is the rate your gambling winnings are taxed.